Roasted Carrot Harissa Hummus

 Pro Tips to Alchemize This Hummus

-Serve It Warm – Hummus tastes better when it’s served room temperature or warm.
+Serve It Warm – Hummus tastes better when it’s served at room temperature or warm.
 Gently heat it up in a pan before serving.

 Roast the Carrots Until Tender & Golden – The deeper the roast, the more flavor!
 Let them caramelize slightly but avoid burning.